Stheu, Dearnt Good Convoer, Keat (TM) Firm; now including Red Hot™ Consulting

 The Black Cross continues with it's new management since 2008; the Old White Lion is now included also in Finchley.

-Our service is now card only for all transactions before 8:30 pm.
+Our service is now card only for all transactions before 8:00 pm.
 We are open from 8 am; Monday to Sunday.
 We have new bar staff contractors who have arrived who will, like others previously, operate his own tap card machine on his account.
 The livery is paid on Friday directly by the pub.
 Three additional dishwashers will be at the Old White Lion washing for an hour and doing food preparation for an hour; a Barnet footballer, the sushi man and the football kid.
 Glen is supervising.
-Our alumni from BPP was there yesterday.
+Our alumni from BPP was there recently.
 We have a new porter.
 Don't drop me down.
 We have to push.

 The London School of Theology staff, alumni or former staff all receive a 10% discount in addition to any other university staff or alumni; any university.
 All government retirees and staff also receive a 10% discount.
 This includes Tube employees.